-- 1. The Stevington Neighbourhood Development Plan is too small to have a noticeable effect on the number of visitors to any of the European sites and can be considered de minimis.
+- 4.1.3 Bletsoe is not in a very sensitive location when considering the River Great Ouse compared to many of the parishes in Bedford Borough.
+There are two watercourses that are tributaries of the River Great Ouse to the north of the village of Bletsoe.
+The SEA for the BNP demonstrates that surface water flooding does not occur in the village and therefore there is no reason to believe that the addition of 14 dwellings would affect the quality of water in the watercourses through surface run-off. - 4.1.4 The following paragraphs provide the reasoning behind the conclusions presented in Table 1 and follow the same numbered sequence. - 1.
+The development proposed in the BNP is too small to have a noticeable effect on the number of visitors to any of the European sites and can be considered de minimis.
 Furthermore, the Bedford Borough Local Plan to 2030 in its entirety is predicted to have no adverse impact on the integrity of the European sites in question for this threat (Bodsey Ecology, 2018). - 2.
-The Stevington Neighbourhood Development Plan is too small (11-15 dwellings) to have a measurable effect on the hydrology of the River Great Ouse and therefore will not significantly affect any of the European sites.
+The development proposed in the BNP is too small (approximately 14 dwellings) to have a measurable effect on the hydrology of the River Great Ouse and therefore will not significantly affect any of the European sites on its own.
 The in combination impacts of all developments in the River Great Ouse catchment are dependent on the plans of Anglian Water which are themselves subject to an HRA.
 It can only be assumed for this HRA that the plans of Anglian Water will prevent effects on the European sites in question. - 3.
-It is possible that non-native species could escape from new gardens and be dispersed along the River Great Ouse to Portholme and/or The Ouse Washes.
-Although the risk is small and almost unmeasurable it is still a possible significant effect that requires further attention.
-The Stevington Neighbourhood Development Plan is not connected by river to the Nene Washes or the Upper Nene Valley Gravel Pits and so there is no threat.
-There is no tangible connection between the Stevington Neighbourhood Development Plan and Eversden and Wimpole Woods or the Chilterns Beechwoods that would allow the dispersal of propagules and therefore there is no threat.
+It is possible that non-native species could escape from new gardens and be dispersed.
+Because the risk is so small and is almost unmeasurable it can be considered de minimis.
+Furthermore, there is no tangible ecological connection between Bletsoe and any of the European sites. - 4.
+The same lack of connections between the BNP area as for reason "3" apply for pollution incidents to ground water. - 5.
+The same lack of connections between the BNP area as for reason "3" apply for pollution incidents. - 6.
+No dwelling in the Bletsoe Neighbourhood Development Plan will be tall enough or close enough to a European site to have an effect on flyways for birds or mammals and therefore there is no threat.